carlsonsantana/firefox-hatemile-for-browser/CONTRIBUTING.md

 ## Translating

 [To translate the HaTeMiLe you must access our project in Zanata](https://translate.zanata.org/project/view/hatemile), you will need a account to translate.

+## Donate

+If you'd like to monetarily support HaTeMiLe for Browser development, you can [donate to us by PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PRY8PY3ANVYT6).